jrdavison/oracle/README.md

 There are precomputed lookup tables in the `data/` folder.
 If you wish to recompute these do one of the following:

-1. Run after build using `cargo`
+Run after build using `cargo`:

 ```bash
 cargo run -- --gen-magics
 ```

-1. Using the executable
+Using the executable:

 ```bash
 ./oracle --gen-magics